gpratte/texastoc-v2/README.md

 To see the code for branch compare the branch to the previous branch.

-## Current Branch: 66-web-sockets-for-real
+## Current Branch: 67-cache-season
-Send the clock updates on a web socket *clock* topic.

-Send the game updates on a web socket *game* topic.
+Cache the current season.